zalizadeh/zalizadeh.github.io/_pages/about.md

 My research tackles real‑world problems in game theory and machine learning by developing provably convergent algorithms that stay practical at scale.
-I enjoy collaborating on challenging problems, whether in academia or industry, and I’m always keen to translate rigorous math into impactful solutions.
+I enjoy collaborating on challenging problems, whether in academia or industry, and I always enjoy turning complex math into practical solutions.

 ## Education